KDRS-SA/lotus-notes-data-exporter/doc/Readme.txt

 Lotus Notes Data Exporter

+Consists of a number of Lotus Notes Script Agents solving different tasks of data analysis and export from various Lotus Notes versions.
+More troughout documentation of the inividual scripts and how to install, edit parameters and rund the script in a Lotus Notes Agent can be found in the doc-section of Lotus Notes Data Exporter.

+Available Lotus Notes Script Agents:
+A_xmlExport_6.5/5.x.txt - XML/TXT export.
+B_dxlExport.txt - DXL export.

+Scripts to be released later on:
+C_analyseDatabase.txt - DB analyse of notes docs, fields, forms etc (types & counters).
+D_xmlExportForm.txt - XML export structyred by type of forms etc (external config file).

+Parameter settings in the Lotus Notes script agent may need to be edited:

 Regarding what to edit, you will see it quite well commented.
 You will have to set the export target and that target must be prepared (create folders)